 First-Year Advising in the Gender & Sexuality Studies Program

 Courses offered through the Gender & Sexuality Studies Program are open to all undergraduates at Northwestern and we offer several introductory courses intended for freshman each year.
 If you are interested in issues of gender and sexuality, want to know about our course offerings, or are interested in the major or minor, the information below should be of use to you.
-If you want to know more, please feel free to get in touch or make an appointment with our Director of Undergraduate Studies, Nick Davis.
+If you want to know more, please feel free to get in touch or make an appointment with our Director of Undergraduate Studies, Tessie Liu.

 What is Gender & Sexuality Studies?